 Collect any affected leaves of the rose that have fallen due to black spot and burn or discard them.

-The spores of the black spot is a fungus spread easier in wet or windy conditions so it is advisable to avoid tending to a diseased rose in damp conditions as it the spores can easily be spread on a pair of gloves or pruners.
+The spores of the black spot fungus are spread easier in wet or windy conditions so it is advisable to avoid tending to a diseased rose in damp conditions as the spores can easily be spread on a pair of gloves or pruners.

-Always sterilise pruners after use with disinfectant or alcohol gel to prevent spreading any disease to otherwise healthy plants.
+Always sterilize pruners after use with disinfectant or alcohol gel to prevent spreading any disease to otherwise healthy plants.

 A fungicide spray made specifically for roses from the garden center (or online) is a very effective way of treating black spot.

-Generally it can take several applications over the course of a few weeks to treat the fungus but with enough time the rose should revive for the follow years flowering (always follow the manufactures instructions).
+Generally, it can take several applications over the course of a few weeks to treat the fungus but with enough time the rose should revive for the following years of flowering (always follow the manufacturer’s instructions).

 Indoor Potted Rose Dying

 Indoor potted roses are very difficult to keep alive for a long simply because roses are a plant that thrives outdoors and at best endures indoor conditions but more often dies.